ziapeltagames/six-winters/docs/brainstorming/BRAINSTORMING.md

 * Trigger (optional)
   * What the obstacle will do if triggered
 * Weakness (optional)
-  * Special dice combos that will trigger more stress
+  * Special dice combos that will trigger more stress or fuel effects

 Working Together